Sofia Richie Looks Glamorous As She Attends Kourtney Kardashian’s Birthday Bash With Scott Disick

 Happy Birthday @kourtneykardash I honestly can’t believe the life we have lived!
 It’s such a dream to go through it all with having a sister like you by our side!
 You have taught me so much throughout life.
 You’re such an amazing mom and friend!
 Can’t wait to celebrate you tonight!
 I love you beyond what you could imagine ✨

-As reported by Hollywood Life, Kourtney initially struggled to deal with the fact that Scott was in a new relationship, and didn’t appreciate when he introduced the kids to his model girlfriend without letting her know first.
+As reported by Hollywood Life, Kourtney initially struggled to deal with the fact that Scott was in a new relationship and didn’t appreciate when he introduced the kids to his model girlfriend without letting her know first.
 However, the couple has been going strong for almost two years now, and it seems like Sofia has finally been accepted into the Kardashian-Jenner inner circle.